Local prosecutor receives state's highest award for excellence

 In 2009, Miller began working at the Second Solicitors' Office as an assistant solicitor and was later named deputy solicitor in the Aiken office.
 In 2015, he was assigned to run the circuit's offices in Barnwell and Bamberg counties where he currently oversees a staff of two assistant solicitors, two paralegals, a victim advocate and an investigator.

-In a submitted nomination, Second Circuit Solicitor Strom Thurmond praised Miller for his work ethic and use of technology in the courtroom.
+In a submitted nomination, Second Circuit Solicitor J. Strom Thurmond Jr. praised Miller for his work ethic and use of technology in the courtroom.

 "When David first went to Bamberg County in 2015, it was not uncommon to receive handwritten reports from several of these small, underfunded agencies," Thurmond said.
 "Now they are uploading body-worn-camera videos to the cloud for us to review.
 From being the first prosecutor in the circuit, if not the state, to utilize drone technology in the courtroom and to actually conducting court in three counties via videoconferencing, David has always pushed the limits of the available technology to present a case."